NabilKhattab37/Spending-Tracker/README.md

 ## Usage

-To access and use the Financial Tracker and Budget Management App, simply visit the hosted website:
+To access and use the Financial Tracker and Ttracker Management App, simply visit the hosted website:

 [Transaction Tracker App](https://transaction-tracker-nine.vercel.app)